Moving house after retirement – things to consider

-The kids have moved out, the family home has become too big.
-Upon retirement, many couples wish to move into a smaller home better suited to their advancing years.
-Prospective retirees should carefully inform themselves about the financial consequences they may experience when moving to another canton.
+The kids have moved out; the family home has become too big.
+As retirement approaches, many couples start to focus on moving to a smaller, age-appropriate home.
+If you'll be retiring soon, you should obtain detailed information about the financial consequences of moving your domicile to another canton.

 - You are taxed in the location in which you live on December 31.
-If you move house in November, you will be subject to tax at your new place of residence and will pay taxes at the local rate for the entire calendar year.
+If, for example, you move to another canton in November, you are subject to tax in this new canton, and you will pay tax there at the local rate for the entire calendar year.

-- Persons subject to tax at source must inquire about their tax obligations at their new place of residence.
-The rules are different from canton to canton.
+- People subject to tax at source must inquire about their tax obligations at their new place of residence.
+The rules vary from canton to canton.

-- Lump-sum withdrawals from a pension fund or Pillar 3a account are taxed on the due date or payment date.
+- In cantonal tax, lump-sum withdrawals from a pension fund or Pillar 3a account are taxed on the due date or payment date.

 - The testator's last place of residence is used in the assessment procedure for inheritance taxes.
 The same also applies to gift tax: The place of residence of the donor counts in the case of donations and advancements.
-The differences between cantons are significant.
-The highest tax rates apply in the cantons of Ticino, Schaffhausen, and St. Gallen; Schwyz has no inheritance tax.
+Cantonal tax rates vary hugely.
+The cantons of Obwalden and Schwyz don't levy inheritance and gift taxes.

-- There is one exception in the case of gift and inheritance tax: Real estate is taxed in the canton in which it is located.
+- There is one exception in the case of inheritance and gift tax.
+Real estate is taxed in the canton in which it is located.